Apply to MES

-AmeriCorps and Earth Corps members and alumni, military veterans, returned Peace Corps volunteers, and McNair Scholars may be eligible for an application fee waiver.
+AmeriCorps and Earth Corps members and alumni, and returned Peace Corps volunteers, may be eligible for an application fee waiver.

 Request a waiver before completing your application!
 We cannot reimburse the application fee if you request a waiver after you pay the fee.

-Our online application will be available in Fall 2016 and requires a $50 non-refundable application fee.
+Our online application will be available in October 2019 and requires a $50 non-refundable application fee.

 You can pay the fee by credit card, debit card, or e-check.

-Your application is only considered complete when we receive your online application, letters of recommendation, transcripts, statement of purpose, resume, GRE, and application fee.
+Your application is only considered complete when we receive your online application, letters of recommendation, transcripts, statement of purpose, resume, analytical essay, and application fee.

-If you apply by the priority deadline, you'll receive your admission decision and financial aid letters starting in mid-March.
-In April, join us for the MES Admitted Student Afternoon to meet your new classmates and faculty.
+If you apply by the priority deadline, you'll receive your admission decision and financial aid letters by late-February.
+In early April, join us for the MES Admitted Student Afternoon to meet your new classmates and faculty.

-As soon as you're admitted, we'll help you apply for MES-related jobs and internships, advise you on prerequisites, help you find housing, and answer questions about financial aid.
+As soon as you're admitted, we'll help you apply for MES-related jobs and internships, advise you on prerequisites, help you find housing resources, and answer questions about financial aid.
 We’ll keep you informed all the way up until you start classes in the fall.

 If you took any electives from MES or from another regionally-accredited program, you may be able to apply up to 8 credits to your degree with Director approval.